UI customization guide

 -

-Some elements of the user interfaces that change are present in both the Agent Desk and the Floating Visitor UI:
+Some UI elements that change are present in both the Agent Desk and the visitor UIs:

 -